 The Preboot eXecution Environment (PXE) Boot Agent Utility program is part of the BIOS code that comes with your server.
-You can use this program to change network startup (boot) protocols and startup (boot) order, to select operating system wake-up support, and to set menu wait times.
-See "Using the PXE Boot Agent Utility program" on page 18 for more information.
+Depending on your server model, you can use this program to change network startup (boot) protocols and startup order, to select operating-system wake-up support, and to set menu wait times.